filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 ### Get drand randomness for VM

-For operations such as Porep creation, proofs validations, anything that requires randomness for the Filecoin VM, the following method shows how to extract the drand entry from the chain.
+For operations such as PoRep creation, proof validations, or anything that requires randomness for the Filecoin VM, the following method shows how to extract the drand entry from the chain.
 Note that the round may span multiple filecoin epochs if drand is slower; the